Regional Programme on Local Democracy in the Western Balkans (ReLOaD)

 The Regional Programme on Local Democracy in the Western Balkans (ReLOaD) is financed by the European Union (EU) and implemented by the United Nations Development Programme (UNDP).
 ReLOaD builds on the good practices of the Reinforcement of Local Democracy (LOD) project, another initiative financed by EU, which also represents the replication model in Western Balkans.

-As a regional initiative, ReLOaD will be implemented in Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo*, Montenegro and Serbia.
+As a regional initiative, ReLOaD will be implemented in Albania, Bosnia and Herzegovina, North Macedonia, Kosovo*, Montenegro and Serbia.

 In all Western Balkans, the collaboration between local governments and civil society organisations (CSO) is not sufficiently developed.
 Lack of transparency in financing of CSOs is perceived as one of the main obstacles for development and functioning of civil society.
 Models in use are often insufficient and discriminatory, do not contribute to positioning and stronger influence of civil society and slow down development of participative democracy.